Skip to content

 Recommended by: Paul – Anywhere we Roam

 Cambridge is an experience to savour.
-Be awe-struck by the fan-vaulted ceiling of Kings College Chapel; inspect the intricate design of the Bridge of Sighs; go punting on the river; and stroll around the independent traders and craft stalls on the very atmospheric Market Square.
+Be awe-struck by the fan-vaulted ceiling of Kings College Chapel, inspect the intricate design of the Bridge of Sighs, go punting on the river, and stroll around the independent traders and craft stalls on the atmospheric Market Square.

 Recommended by: Caroline and Neil, CK Travels

-Historic Hastings is a stunning seaside resort in East Sussex on the south coast of England.
-Boasting a beautiful beach and picture-perfect pier that stretches into the sea, Hastings is a classic coastal town that has all the traditional trappings including a cobbled high street, numerous old inns and pubs, plus several rather delicious fish and chip shops to choose from.
+Historic Hastings is a stunning seaside resort in East Sussex boasting a beautiful beach and picture-perfect pier.
+This is a classic coastal town that has all the traditional trappings, including a cobbled high street, numerous old inns and pubs, and several rather delicious fish and chip shops.

-You will also find the UK’s steepest cliff railway, which allows you to quickly get to the top of the cliffs for stunning views looking down on the resort as well as the nearby protected coastal parks.
+You’ll also find the UK’s steepest cliff railway, which allows you to quickly get to the top of the cliffs for stunning views of the town and coastline.

 The surrounding countryside and coastline, known as 1066 Country, are full of historic sights and epic adventures.
 Be sure to take a day trip to nearby Battle to learn all about the famous Battle of Hastings.